 Early evening, Lower Zambezi National Park, Zambia

 Victoria Falls is renowned as the ‘adventure capital of Africa’ with valid reason!
-Victoria Falls and the surrounding area offers a diverse array of activities that will keep you occupied for days, from the heart-pumping gorge swing to something a little more tranquil such as a close-up game viewing experience at Siduli Hide, just the ticket for avid photographers, birders and those who are keen for a completely different game viewing encounter.
+Victoria Falls and Livingstone offer a diverse array of activities that will keep you occupied for days, from the heart-pumping gorge swing to something a little more tranquil such as a close-up game viewing experience at Siduli Hide, just the ticket for avid photographers, birders and those who are keen for a completely different game viewing encounter.
 The Siduli Hide activity is available through the Victoria Falls Safari Lodge on the Zimbabwean side of Victoria Falls and lasts for at least two hours, offering a virtually ‘face-to-face’ perspective of elephants and other wildlife who are regular patrons of the Lodge’s waterhole.

 The Victoria Falls experience is very different at various times of the year but the best time to visit Victoria Falls depends largely on your personal interests and how you wish to spend your time.
 December usually heralds the beginning of the Wet Season rains continuing until about March.
 The volume of the falls gradually builds and by April, May and June the falls should be raging into the gorge at the full width of the Zambezi River.
 Between June and November, the falls gradually dwindle and separate into a number of individual cascades.